Criminal Investigations - expert advice and representation

 A prosecution will usually take place unless the prosecutor is sure that the public interest factors tending against prosecution outweigh those tending in favour.

-Clifford Johnston’s involvement from the outset may make the difference between you being prosecuted and not.
+Clifford Johnston’s involvement from the outset may make the difference between you being prosecuted and not, whether your criminal case may be facing a Magistrates’ Court or Crown Court hearing.

 What happens if I am charged with an offence?